mroswell/docs-archive/ch4.md

 This mutation has two parameters: first is the `state` as said above; the second is the `data` or `payload` which we will add to our `state.favorites`.
 The `addToFavorites` mutation will add the payload item to the `state.favorites` array.

 >You cannot directly call a mutation handler.
-To invoke it, you need to call store.commit with its type: `store.commit('addToCart')`
+To invoke it, you need to call store.commit with its type: `store.commit('addToFavorites')`

 >Usually in Vuex mutations are committed with _actions_.
 Actions are similar to mutations but they can contain asyncronous operations (like API calls).

 Let's register an action to commit our `addToFavorites` mutation.
-Add the `actions` property to the store object and `addToCart` action to this property:
+Add the `actions` property to the store object and `addToFavorites` action to this property:

 ```
 export default new Vuex.Store({